 where n is the number of synthetic individuals in the population, and RRi1…ik are the relative risks of the risk factors associated with CHD for each individual i.
 We calculated PARF based on the above formula stratified by age and sex.
 Consistent with findings from the respective meta-analyses used for IMPACTNCD-JPN (Supplementary materials A Table A-2), SBP below 112.5 mmHg on average (derived randomly from a uniform distribution between 110 and 115), LDL-c below 85 mg/dL on average (derived randomly from a uniform distribution between 70 and 100), and BMI below 22 kg/m2 on average (derived randomly from a uniform distribution between 21 and 23), HbA1c below 6.5% on average (derived randomly from a uniform distribution between 6 and 7) were considered to have a relative risk of 1.28 Similarly, consumption of four on average (derived randomly from three, four, or five portions) or more portions per day of fruit and vegetables was considered to have a relative risk of 1.
-Five or more active days (more than 30 minutes of moderate to vigorous activity) per week for CHD, one or more days per week for stroke, and two or more days per week for non-modeled cause mortality were also considered to have a relative risk of 1.
+Five or more active days (more than 30 minutes of moderate to vigorous activity) per week for CHD, one or more days per week for stroke, and two or more days per week for non-modelled cause mortality were also considered to have a relative risk of 1.
 All the relative risks and the reference levels were taken from published meta-analyses and empirical studies (for references, see Supplementary Materials A: Disease Module Details where we describe each disease).

 Step 2

-The incidence of CHD not attributable to the modeled risk factors can be estimated by the formula:
+The incidence of CHD not attributable to the modelled risk factors can be estimated by the formula: